JonathanBuchner/plan/rafting/river-gear.md

 Being cold is unfun and dangerous!
 Most NW rivers during the summer are fed through melting snow and are cold.
 New people to rafting underestimate the amount of clothing they would prefer.
 I always recommend wearing a least a wetsuit.
 Often more comfortable to wear shorts rather than bikini bottoms (but you do you).
 If borrowing any clothing, always try it on once before arriving at the river.

 #### 90's
 Remember clothing for sun protection.
+Wetsuits can still be a nice to have.

 #### 80's
 Always recommend a wetsuite.